 London Jazz News

 Reports keep coming in to us about what a special time the Ambleside Days festival in Cumbria was.
-Musicians and their partners were made extremely welcome by host Derek Hook.
+Musicians and their partners were made extremely welcome by Zeffirellis.
 This festival has been described by a number of the participants as having been the completely ideal circumstances in which to make music.

 AMBLESIDE DAYS – A celebration of world class contemporary music Thursday August 31 to Sunday September 3, 2017